Thailand or India? Budget Backpacking

-India is cheaper than Thailand in every respect, except for alcohol.
-Depending on the kind of trip you’re looking for, that fact alone may sway your decision.
+India is, by quite some margin, cheaper than Thailand in every aspect – except from alcohol.
+Depending on the kind of trip you are looking for, this fact alone may sway your decision.
 Local activities, food, travel and accommodation are all significantly cheaper in India.
-Hostels in India average 5-8 dollars a night per room while in Thailand’s bigger cities like Phuket or Bangkok will not be as cheap.
+Hostels in India average around 5-8 USD a night per room.
+Hostels in Thai cities such as Phuket or Bangkok will not be as cheap.

 Street food in Thailand is mind-blowing, despite lacking in vegetarian options.
 On the other end of the spectrum, Thailand’s luxury comes in many affordable categories, thanks to their strong tourism infrastructure.
 India is certainly slowly striking out in the luxurious aspect, also.